 Coffee grounds have a very fine consistency and they can stick onto fat and other debris that exist within the plumbing pipes.
 You should never dispose of your coffee grounds in the sink because it can lead to clogging.

 If you’re suffering from this problem, then don’t despair.
-In this article, we’ll discuss several ways that will help you understand how to unclog a sink clogged with coffee grounds.
+In this article, I’ll discuss several ways that will help you understand how to unclog a sink clogged with coffee grounds.

 - How to Unclog a Sink Clogged with Coffee Grounds